 If you are a well-known artist, someone could type in your name into the search engines and your website and social media sites would pop up in search results.
 The person would click on to your website and browse through your online art gallery.

-When you are just starting out people interested in your artistic style will have a challenging time finding you because your site will not be ranked in the search engines.
-You need to focus on building brand awareness and a following.
+When you are just starting out people interested in your art style will have a difficult time finding you because your site will not be ranked in the search engines.
+In the early stages of your business, you need to focus on building brand awareness and growing your following.

 Building your online presence takes time, dedication, demanding work, and patience.
 The good news is you will get what you put into it.
 If you work hard you can make a strong online presence.

 You might get lucky sometimes to have some people stumble upon your site because they happened to match a few keywords on your site.
 This can happen but it is infrequent in the beginning.